Coming Sept 12th!

 Our railroad is named The KPW Line, the Kiousville-Palestine-Warnersville Railroad which we started in 2006.
 It is about 1,000 feet, with three main lines that encircle two ponds and a sunken patio and a third loop around a lighthouse that sits over a underground lake (septic tank).
 There’s also a trolley that runs down the middle of the street where the town will be constructed once the depression is over.
 We have an inside trains storage yard.
 We run steam and diesel engines and a railbus.
 We also have a rock garden and four flower gardens that the trains run through.
 We use track power for the locomotives – all of which are radio-controlled.
 PLUS we have a live steam engine.

-20 The RR – Owner: Perry & Kim Ratliff
+21 The Mill Valley Northern RR **Rebuilt for 2021**– Owner: Perry & Kim Ratliff

-BONUS: Easton Express RR – Owner: Easton Center (across from Brie’s Restraint)
+BONUS: Easton Express RR – Owner: Easton Center (in front of Brio Italian Grille)

 Easton Express is a 1100 square foot railroad built in 2005.
 Trains run 12 hours a day seven days a week.